takumi765/Make-Calendar/README.md

 # Make-Calendar
-A calendar is created by writing the year and month in a text file in the txt folder.
+A calendar is created by writing the year and month in a txt file.

 1.Please write year and month in the year.txt in the txt folder.